YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

  of the programming language that did this automatically.
 We explain the syntax and semantics next.

+## A Note on the Term "Relation"

+In the language of set theory, a relation is essentially a function from the set of arguments to the set of booleans.
+For logicians, a relation symbol is known as a predicate symbol, and by supplying a relation symbol with (all of) its arguments we get an atomic formular.
+Furthermore, atomic formulae are used to build (compound) formulae with logic connectives.
+When it comes to logic programming , we call the formula which we want to refute a _goal_.
+This term (i.e., goal) is inherited by the modern successor of logic programming, which is called _relational programming_.
+However, the semantics of a _goal_ nevertheless changes: it is no longer something that we want to refute, but something for which we want to find variable substitutions so that it is true.

 ## Syntax of a Relation

 A relation is either atomic, or is compound and built from atomic relations using conjunction, disjunction, existential quantification and